rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

     file to project I think

 2023 01 25 1243
-*   commit - retrieves data from .qslite db and creates list that will repalce instList(Ret)
+*   commit - retrieves data from .sqlite db and creates list that will repalce instList(Ret)
+    sometimes the query list is 0

+2023 01 25 1243
+*   commit - sometimes the result is zero
+    don't know why
+    TODO
+    get Ret class properties